mineshmathew/IndicSceneTextRendering/README.md

 ![Sample Synthetic Images rendered using the script given here](https://github.com/mineshmathew/SyntheticWordImagesGenerationIndianScripts/blob/master/IL_synth.png?raw=true)
+Shown above is a few sample word images we rendered for our work using the rendering script.

 Please cite the following work if you use the rendering script.